spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-personas.md

 ## Marketplace administrator

-Marketplace administrator works for Marketplace operator in the Spryker Back Office.
-The Marketplace administrator is also known as the admin user for the whole Marketplace and are responsible for:
+A *Marketplace administrator* works for a Marketplace operator in the Spryker Back Office.
+A Marketplace administrator is also known as an admin user for the whole Marketplace and is responsible for the following actions:

-- managing merchants;
+- Managing merchants.
-- managing offers of all products from all merchants;
+- Managing offers of all products from all merchants.
-- managing all products from all merchants;
+- Managing all products from all merchants.
-- controlling all orders from merchants.
+- Controlling all orders from merchants.

 ## Merchant user

-Merchant user is the employee of the merchant and their company who uses the Merchant Portal to sell in the Marketplace.
+A *merchant user* is the employee of the merchant and their company who uses the Merchant Portal to sell in the Marketplace.
 Merchant user is able to perform the following actions:

-- create and edit merchant's product offers on products;
+- Creating and edit merchant's product offers on products.
-- manage merchant products;
+- Managing merchant products.
-- manage promotions;
+- Managing promotions.
-- manage stock and product availability of the merchant's products and offers;
+- Managing stock and product availability of the merchant's products and offers.
-- update, approve/deny merchant orders;
+- Updating, approving/denying merchant orders.
-- process returns.
+- Processing returns.

 ## Buyer

-Buyer is the user who actively uses the Storefront.
-It is either a registered user who has a Customer Account or a guest user who hasn't yet registered and makes purchases in the Marketplace Storefront.
+A *buyer* is the user who actively uses the Storefront.
+It is either a registered user who has a customer account or guest user who hasn't yet registered and makes purchases in the Marketplace Storefront.